Vegan Mushroom Quiche

 Tofu, blended with olive oil and balsamic vinegar, gives this quiche the creamy taste and texture of traditional eggs.

-- 3/4 pound whole spelt flour Add to list
+- 3/4 pound whole spelt flour (about 3 cups) Add to list

 - 1/2 teaspoon salt Add to list

 - 1/2 teaspoon dried tarragon Add to list

 - 1/2 teaspoon dried basil Add to list

 - 6 tablespoons cold water Add to list

 - 1 pound firm tofu Add to list